Module 4

 CodePipelineCodeBuildCodeDeployAppSpec

-Automate deployments from GitHub to EC2 using AWS's CI/CD trio: CodePipeline, CodeBuild, and CodeDeploy.
+Automate deployments from GitHub to EC2 using AWS's CI/CD trio: CodePipeline, CodeBuild, and CodeDeploy — all configured through the AWS Console.
 Push code → tests run → app deploys automatically.

 AzureAWSNotes